Afew months ago, I didn't know Adam (Connell) from Adam.

 Like Stacey Roberts of TheVeggieMama.com who writes the link roundups for Problogger.net:

 To get ideas on how to be memorable, read these posts:

 This is one of the best ways to increase your website traffic – be generous by mentioning other worthy blogs in your own link roundups.

-Wonder why you’d want to to link out to other blogs and how it'd bring web traffic BACK to your site?
+Wonder why you'd want to to link out to other blogs and how it'd bring web traffic BACK to your site?

 - Chances are the bloggers you link out to will stop by your link roundups, leave a comment, and share them with their followers = TRAFFIC and EXPOSURE FOR YOU.

 - Those bloggers you link out to will now know who you are = NETWORKING and LONG-TERM relationship-building.

 - Your readers will get valuable content.